drunomics/swiper-gallery/README.md

 ### Configuration

 To enable the gallery set a field formatter of a entity reference field of type media to `Swiper gallery`.

-The gallery comes with default image styles for the preview image, the slides and the thumbnails.
-These can be changed in the field formatter options.
+Step 1: Add and configure media viewmodes for the gallery

+Setup viewmodes for:

+* The gallery itself (e.g.: `swiper gallery`)
+* The slides inside the gallery (`swiper gallery slide`)
+* The preview image for the media preview (`swiper gallery media preview`)
+* The preview image for the thumbs preview (`swiper gallery thumbs preview`)
+* The thumbnails in the thumbs preview (`swiper gallery thumbs preview thumb`)

+Step 2: Select & configure the `Swiper Gallery` field formatter

+* Goto `/admin/structure/media/manage/gallery/display`
+* Add & select the gallery viewmode (`swiper gallery`)
+* On `Media images` select the format `Swiper Gallery`
+* Open the field formatter settings & assign the viewmodes
+* Optionally configure other settings, like launcher text or breaker blocks

 ### Override lazy loading icon